 This conversation may be difficult to have, but it’s essential that you do it.
 It’s common for people to be stubborn and they may deny needing specialized care.

-If this occurs or you feel like you need support, ask their doctor to give their opinion and support.
-This will take the pressure off you and you won’t be considered the ‘bad guy’.
+If this occurs or you feel like you need support, ask your doctor to give their opinion and support.
+This will take the pressure off you, and you won’t be considered the ‘bad guy.’

 2. Ask About Amenities

 As we’ve mentioned before, one of the major benefits of these communities is the available amenities.
 In fact, besides care, amenities can be a major factor for people when choosing where to live.